tmustafad/ApacheIgniteWithSpringData/README.md

 # Apache Ignite With Spring Data
 **Apache Ignite** is a memory focused ,distributed database and caching platform.
 This repository is intended to see and observe the usage of **Spring Data** integration with **Apache Ignite**.

 The project is structured with maven.
-For achieving the interactions between **Ignite** and **Spring Data** the dependency below is added to pom.xml.
+For achieving the interactions between **Ignite** and **Spring Data** the dependency below is added to pom.xml along with other ignite dependencies.

                         ```
 			<dependency>